BitDecoding: Unlocking Tensor Cores for Long-Context LLMs with Low-Bit KV Cache: Evaluation

-\paragraph{Quantization and Packing Overhead} We measure the time required for quantization and packing under \( seq\_len = 128k \).
-For comparison, we use Flute~\cite{flute2024}, an existing implementation that performs pre-transformation using PyTorch.
+\textbf{Half-precision Residual Kernel Overhead.} Half-precision residual KV Cache would introduce quite a small portion memory overhead as $seq\_len >> N_r$, while $seq\_len$ would be more than 32K and $N_r$ is always less than 256.
+The half-precision residual KV cache introduces only a slight runtime overhead due to an extra kernel launch, as shown in Fig.~\ref{fig:residual}.
+Moreover, this overhead becomes increasingly negligible as the sequence length grows, since the residual portion constitutes a smaller fraction of the total KV cache.

-As shown in Table~\ref{tab:quantization}, the pre-transformation and packing step (Pack\_torch) in previous mixed-precision computing methods introduce significant overhead, which cannot be ignored.
-Our Qpack kernel incurs minimal overhead after the Prefill phase, primarily due to kernel launch overhead.
-In contrast, Qpack\_fusion achieves nearly negligible overhead, as it is fully fused into kernel computation.
+\textbf{Quantization and Packing Overhead.} We evaluate the latency of quantization and packing under a sequence length of $seq\_len=128K$, comparing BitDecoding with Marlin~\cite{marlin} and Ladder~\cite{ladder}.
+As shown in Table~\ref{tab:quantization}, the pre-transformation and packing step in previous mixed-precision computing methods introduce significant overhead, which cannot be ignored.
+Our kernel incurs minimal overhead after the Prefill phase, primarily due to kernel launch overhead.
+Moreover, during decoding, we achieves nearly negligible overhead, as it is fully fused into kernel computation.

-\paragraph{Dequantization Overhead} Figure~\ref{fig:dequant_overhead} illustrates the high computational overhead of dequantization in Atom and QServe, consuming nearly half the kernel execution time.
-In contrast, BitDecoding significantly reduces this overhead to less than 15\% (4-bit) and 35\% (2-bit), thanks to better Tensor Core overlap.
+\textbf{Dequantization Overhead.} Fig.~\ref{fig:dequant} illustrates the high computational overhead of dequantization in Atom and QServe, consuming nearly half the kernel execution time.
+In contrast, BitDecoding significantly reduces this overhead to less than 15\% (4-bit) and 35\% (2-bit), thanks to better Tensor Cores overlap.